vikasrohra/Food-Restaurant-Home-Page/README.md

  - I got to know the real power of HTML and CSS.
  - How to position elements on a webpage.
  - How to create a good looking navigation bar in minutes.
+ - How to add background images and how to configure them.

 <br />